manuGil/GitCoDev/README.md

 ## Contributing

-Read the [contributing guidelines](CONTRIBUTING.md) to know how can you take part in this project.
+Please read the [contributing guidelines](CONTRIBUTING.md) to know how you could contribute to this project.

 ## Citation